3.9. Sandbox Integration

 Sandbox View in the Analysis Cockpit

-In the Files view you can see previously analyzed files or upload files for analysis by yourself:
+In the Collected Evidences view you can see previously analyzed files or upload files for analysis by yourself:

 File View in the Analysis Cockpit